brandonyuong/tic_tac_toe_ai/README.md

 + Byte, the machine learning AI, is currently unbeatable as far as I am aware.
 If you beat it repeatedly, or consistently please let me know what you did!
 + Suggestions to how I can clean the code better is welcome!
++ Please let me know if you know of any bugs.
+Thanks!

 ## Discussion